lizardglobal/assesment/README.md

 These are the minimum requirements for the exercies:

 1. Retrieve the data from the mock API.
+[DONE]
 1. Output the data in a list, including properties from the data that are appropriate for a list view.
+[DONE]
 1. Implement a category filter - this can be single or multi-select.
+[DONE]
 1. Implement pagination - this can be traditional numbered pages or "load more".
+[DONE]
 1. Use semantic markup where possible.
+[DONE]
 1. Create a responsive layout with HTML and CSS.
+[PENDING]

 ### Additional Exercises